Getting Started

 Give enough context to be useful

-- Business model, customers, and how the company makes money.
+- Business models and offerings, customers and channels, and how the organization makes money.

 - What has already been tried and why it did or did not work.

-- Real constraints: budget, time, capabilities, and risk tolerance.
+- Real constraints: budget, time, capabilities, risk tolerance, and the competitive landscape.

-- The outcome you actually need, and by when.
+- The outcomes you actually need, each with a measure and a timeframe.

 Iterate